 Surviving the "Quality of Earnings" (QoE) Report: A Guide for Founders

 If you have reached the point in a sale where the buyer asks for a "Quality of Earnings" (QoE) Report, congratulations—you have a serious offer.
+But be warned: The QoE is where most deals in the $1M to $20M range go to die.

 While you might trust your QuickBooks and your friendly local CPA, institutional buyers (like Private Equity firms) do not.
 They operate on a mantra of "Trust but Verify."
 To do this, they will hire a third-party accounting firm to tear apart your financials for the last 36 months, line by line.
+If you're looking to buy a home care business, the QoE report is your best friend — learn more on our buyer page.

 What is a QoE?
 (And Why isn't My Tax Return Enough?)